MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/aggregations-auto.md

 ## Refresh

-Because aggregations are stored in-memory, it's necessary to refresh the dataset to keep aggregations stored in the in-memory cache in sync with new and updated data at the data source.
+Because aggregations are stored in the in-memory dataset aggregations cache, it's necessary to refresh the dataset to keep those aggregations in sync with new and updated data at the data source.
 When you first enable automatic aggregations, you must configure at least one refresh operation for either day or week frequency.
-In dataset settings, you can configure up to 48 refreshes each day.
-Dataset refreshes through the XMLA endpoint, however, are unlimited.

-:::image type="content" source="media/aggregations-automatic/auto-aggs-refresh.png" alt-text="Configure refresh for automatic aggregations":::

-Data latency is the time between an update at the data source and when that update is reflected in a report.
-With DirectQuery, report queries are passed directly to the data source eliminating any delta between data at the data source and data stored in the dataset in-memory cache.

-The first refresh for the frequency you choose (Day or Week) includes the training process that builds, updates, or drops tables and rows from the in-memory cache.
-All subsequent refreshes that day or week update the in-memory cache aggregations only and will typically run much faster.
-For that first refresh, the training process allows up to 60 minutes to complete.
-During training, in-memory tables are created, updated, or dropped.
-Cardinality estimation queries are sent to the data source to determine rows to be added.
+The first refresh for the frequency you choose (Day or Week) includes the training process.
+During training, in-memory tables are created, updated, or dropped, and queries are sent to the data source to determine aggregations to be added.
 Aggregations data, however, is not loaded into the tables during training - it's loaded during the subsequent refresh operation.
 The training operation has a time limit of 60 minutes.
 Subsequent refreshes are refresh only operations.
 For example, if you choose a **Day** frequency and schedule refreshes at 4:00AM, 9:00AM, 2:00PM, and 7:00PM, the 4:00AM refresh each day will include both a training operation *and* a refresh operation.
 The 9:00AM, 2:00PM, and 7:00PM scheduled refreshes will be refresh operations only.

+If your data source is continuously being updated with near real time data, you may want to schedule more refreshes to ensure aggregations stored in the cached are more closely in sync with the data source.
+At the same time, refresh operations for both the Power BI service and data source systems can be resource intensive.
+Refresh operations must be given enough time to complete before the next scheduled refresh begins.

+In dataset settings, you can configure up to 48 refreshes each day.
+Dataset refreshes through the XMLA endpoint, however, are unlimited.

+:::image type="content" source="media/aggregations-automatic/auto-aggs-refresh.png" alt-text="Configure refresh for automatic aggregations":::

+Data latency is the time between an update at the data source and when that update is reflected in a report.
+With DirectQuery, report queries are passed directly to and returned from the data source *almost* eliminating latency.
+We say *almost* because the time between data source system calculating and returning a result to the client report is in effect latency. between data at the data source and data stored in the dataset in-memory cache.

 The time you choose for your first scheduled refresh should be when the data source system is least active and prior to users actively working with reports.
 For most organizations, this will be overnight or early in the morning, after any ETL or maintenance processes at the data source have completed.
-This will give the training process in the first refresh plenty of system resources to complete and ensure refresh operations get calculate aggregations from most recent source data.
+This will give the training process in the first refresh plenty of system resources to complete and ensure refresh operations query and calculate aggregations from most recent source data.
 Be sure to schedule refreshes often enough so aggregations data stored in-memory most closely reflects that of data at the data source.
 At the same time, ensure you don't schedule so many refreshes that system resources are used unnecessarily.

 A single refresh operation has a total time allowed limit of 5 hours.
 However, because aggregations tables are typically quite small compared to normal import tables, it's unlikely a refresh operation will exceed the time limit.
 The exception could be composite model datasets.
 If your dataset is already a composite model, and large tables are stored in-memory, refresh on those tables could take longer.

 If a refresh fails, it typically will be the first refresh that includes the training process, and it will likely be the training operation exceeds the 60 minute time limit.
-If a training or refresh operation fails, reduce the percentage of queries that use the in-memory aggregations cache.

 #### Cache refresh history